teknopaul/binjs/binjs/doc/Xml.md

 ### Dom

 The following header is needed to import the xml libraries.
-This imports both Sax and Dom parsers, Dom uses Sax.
+This imports both `Sax` and `Dom` parsers, Dom uses Sax.

     binjs_import("~lib/Xml.js");

-To parse a document to a dom first read it as a JavaScript String then pass it to the DomJS parser.
+To parse a document to a dom first read it as a JavaScript String then pass it to the Dom parser.

+    var text = new File("./doc.xml").read();
     var parser = new Dom();
-    var text = new File("./doc.xml").read();
     var rootElement = parser.parse(text);

-A heirarchy of objects is returned, inspect an example with JSON.stringify() to understand how to navigate the Dom once parsed.
+A heirarchy of objects is returned, inspect an example with `JSON.stringify()` to understand how to navigate the Dom once parsed.

     $.println(JSON.stringify(rootElement));

-The object can be modified and written back out with dom.toXml()
+The object can be modified and written back out with `dom.toXml()`

 ### Sax

-To parse with Sax the same import is needed, or you can just import Sax.js.
+To parse with Sax the same import is needed, or you can just import `Sax.js`.

     binjs_import("~lib/Xml.js");